-- 97. Determining whether a person has a permanent place of abode in New Zealand is an objective enquiry (Case H97, Case J98 and Case Q55).
-However a person's intention can also be considered in such an enquiry (Case F138, Case F139, Case H97 and Case Q55). - A person's intentions about their presence in or absence from New Zealand and about any place of abode they have here will be important factors, although a person's intentions are not the central consideration.
-It is necessary to consider not only what was intended, but what in fact occurred (Case F139 and Case H97).
-In cases where a person is overseas, the intention to return to New Zealand to live may be indicative of an enduring attachment to New Zealand and suggest their place of abode here is their permanent place of abode.
+- 68. Determining whether a person's place of abode in New Zealand is a permanent place of abode for them is an objective enquiry (Case H97, Case J98 and Case Q55).
+However a person's intention can also be considered in such an enquiry (Case F138, Case F139 (1984) 6 NZTC 60,245, Case H97 and Case Q55). - 69.
+A person's intentions about their presence in, or absence from, New Zealand and about a place of abode they have here will be important factors, although a person's intentions are not the central consideration.
+It is necessary to consider not only what was intended, but what in fact occurred (Case F139 and Case H97). - 70.
+In cases where a person is overseas, the intention to return to New Zealand to live may be indicative of their place of abode here continuing to be a permanent place of abode for them a place in which they habitually reside, despite a period of time overseas.
 However, it is important to balance intention with all other relevant factors.
-For example, if a person has departed from New Zealand for an extended period, but ultimately intends to return, that intention alone would not establish that the person's place of abode here is their permanent place of abode.
-On the other hand, if a person has departed for a relatively short period of fixed duration, the intention to return will be a strong indicator that the person's place of abode here is their permanent place of abode. - 99.
-Although a person's intention is subjective, the degree to which it is reasonably held is relevant in terms of the weight to be given to it.
+For example, if a person has departed from New Zealand for an extended period, but ultimately intends to return, that intention alone will not establish that the person's place of abode here remains a permanent place of abode for them.
+On the other hand, if a person has departed for a relatively short period of fixed duration, the intention to return will be a strong indicator that the person's place of abode here continues to be a permanent place of abode for them. - 71.
+A person's intention is subjective.
+However, how much weight a person's stated intention is given will depend on the extent to which the circumstances support that stated intention.